 Step 3Press the Volume Down button until you select Yes.

 Step 4Press the Power button again.
 You can find that the Reboot System option is finally selected.

+That's all about how to reset a Samsung phone.
 A hard reset can fix small glitches on all phones.
 If it does not work, you can use factory reset to completely erase your Samsung phone.
 It is the powerful and last method to save your phone.
 Since all your files and settings will be removed, you need to check if you have backed up everything already.
 FoneLab Android Backup & Restore is the recommended Android backup and restore tool.
 You can be free from data loss with lots of customizable features.
 It is worth to free download and have a try.